-To survive a genocide the Rohingya people of Rakhain State, who are officially called as 'Forcibly Displaced Myanmar Nationals (FDMN)', have fled to Bangladesh after 25 August 2017.
-More than 655,000 of them have taken shelter in different Refugee camps in Ukhia and Teknaf of Cox's Bazar district in Bangladesh.
-More than 307,500 of Rohingyas have crossed the borders before Aug 2017 and have taken shelter in the refugee camps.
-So, the total number of FDMN in Bangladesh is 947,000.
-[Source: UNHCR, BBC].
+The Rohingya people of Rakhain State, who are officially called as 'Forcibly Displaced Myanmar Nationals (FDMN)', have fled to Bangladesh after 25 August 2017 to survive a genocide.
+More than 671,500 of them have taken shelter in different Refugee camps in Ukhia and Teknaf of Cox's Bazar district in Bangladesh.
+More than 212,500 of Rohingyas have crossed the borders before Aug 2017 and have taken shelter in the refugee camps.
+So, the total number of FDMN in Bangladesh is 883,868.
+[Source: ISCG].

 The total population of Ukhia is 207,379 and of Teknaf is 264,389 [Cox's Bazar Statistics 2011].
-After hosting the FDMN the total population of these two upazila has increased to 1,418,768 and the host community has become the minority, 33% of the total population.
+After hosting the FDMN the total population of these two upazila has increased to 1,355,636 and the host community has become the minority, 34.8% of the total population.

 With adverse effects on their livelihood the host community is under tremendous stress for an unlimited time.
-The effect on the host community in different aspects is described below.
-COAST Trust has conducted an impact assessment in this regard with an advice from Director General of NGOAB (NGO Affairs Bureau) on the host community in Ukhia and Teknaf during February-March 2018.
+The effects are described in this report.
+COAST Trust has conducted an impact assessment in this regard with an advice from the Director General of NGOAB (NGO Affairs Bureau) on the host community in Ukhia and Teknaf during February-March 2018.